fuinorg/ext4logback/README.md

 public static void main(final String[] args) {
     try {
         // Initializes Logback by reading the XML config file.
-        // If the file does not exist, it will be created with some
+        // If the file does not exist, it will be created with some defaults.
-        // defaults.
-        new LogbackStandalone().init(args, new NewLogConfigFileParams("your.app.package", "myapp"));
+        // This is a convenience method that directly uses the main method's arguments. new LogbackStandalone().init(args, new NewLogConfigFileParams("your.app.package", "myapp"));
         LOG.info("Application running...");
         // Your code goes here...